ev3lessons/FLL-Tutorials/CoachCorner/_posts/2020-05-17-Virtual-Meeting-Tools.markdown

 - Can enable Breakout Rooms, but process is controlled by host <br>
 - Can add Virtual Backgrounds<br>
 - Can take polls during the meeting <br>
+- Annotate and Remote Access features for shared screens <br>
 - Free for 40mins<br>

 ## <a href="https://hangouts.google.com/">Google Meet</a>